vankoto2/react-spa/README.md

 ## How to run!

+First you need to install the node_modules.
+Just write in the terminal 'npm install' and press Enter.

+### `npm install`

-In the project directory, you need to run:
+In the project directory, in the terminal you need to run:

 ### `npm run start`